openshift/training/12-PHP-Application-Example-With-Storage.md

       }
     }

-As *alice* and in the *php-upload* project, go ahead and create this claim:
+As `alice` and in the *php-upload* project, go ahead and create this claim:

-    oc create ~/training/php-claim.json
+    oc create -f ~/training/content/php-claim.json

 If you accidentally do this as *root* or in the wrong project, you might see a strange error in the pod when it comes up about the volume.
 Make sure you create this claim in the *php-upload* project.
+Claims and volumes can be deleted and recreated just like other objects.
+So, if you create the claim in the wrong place, just delete it and recreate it.

 ## Add the Volume to Your DeploymentConfig
 Much like we did with the registry, it's pretty easy for a user to tell OpenShift how to use a storage volume with an application.
 Our friend the `oc volume` command comes back to our rescue.
-As *alice* you can do the following:
+As `alice` you can do the following:

     oc volume dc/demo --add -t pvc --claim-name php-claim \
     -m /opt/app-root/src/uploaded --name=php-volume